Born Pink: Artwork and packaging

 different physical formats—a box set version, a kit album, and a vinyl record—as well as digital download.
 The box set version has pink, black, and gray variations, each with a packing box, 80-page photobook, accordion lyrics sheet, photocards, postcards, two instant films and a sticker.

 The kit album, which allows buyers to listen to the album on their smartphones, contains a set of twelve photo cards, lyric and credit sheet, and a random polaroid card.
-The pink vinyl is special-edition is set to released on December 30, 2022.
+The pink vinyl is special-edition was set to be released on December 30, 2022.
 A fourth physical format, called "digipacks", were announced on August 21, 2022; they come in four versions, one for each member, and was released on September 16.

-The album was reportedly made with Forest Stewardship Council-certified low-carbon eco-friendly paper, soybean oil ink, and eco-friendly coating.
-In addition, in its kit format, the disc is made of biodegradable plastic (PLA), and the plastic of the packaging and bag are made of ecological resin extracted from corn starch.
 The digital cover art consists of two pink fangs that appear from the top against a white background.
 The group's name and album's title are shown under them in a grey font.